Books & Reading

 1

-Never Split the Difference Chris Voss Tactical empathy and listening from an FBI negotiator
+Never Split the Difference Chris Voss Tactical empathy from an FBI hostage negotiator

 2